 Can you imagine what it’s like for a child to be away from their family at Christmas?

-Thalia is one of these children.
-She came from an abusive home, and was very withdrawn.
-When confronted with trouble at home, she would often run away.
-Soon she turned to self-harm as an outlet.
-Thalia was very antisocial, and avoided speaking to others.
-She came to the Children’s Home about eighteen months ago and quickly withdrew, spending much of her time alone in her room.
+Emma is one of these children.
+She came from an abusive home, and was very withdrawn as a result of her traumatic experiences.
+Emma was very antisocial, and avoided speaking to others when she came to the Children’s Home a few months ago.

 Feed One Child